 Spam on Google My Business (GMB) is a real problem — this is why all businesses and brands must monitor their GMB listing.
 Compared to the changes they make to their search engine, Google hasn’t done nearly as much to combat the rise of GMB spam.
-These unethical spam tactics used by competitors are putting local businesses who play by the rules at a disadvantage.
+These unethical spam tactics used by competitors are putting local businesses that play by the rules at a disadvantage.

 According to a BrightLocal poll earlier this year, almost 60% of users reported that they’d seen local GMB spam increase over the previous year, and 77% of users said that spam is making it harder to deliver good rankings for their clients or businesses.
 Clearly we all need to be monitoring GMB spam!